CTIA (organization)

 CTIA is a trade association representing the wireless communications industry in the United States.
 The association was established in 1984 and is headquartered in Washington, D.C.
 It is a 501(c)(6) nonprofit membership organization, and represents wireless carriers and suppliers, and manufacturers and providers of wireless products and services.

 CTIA operates certification programs for the wireless industry and publishes wireless industry surveys.
 It has also sponsored various public service initiatives related to wireless.

 It was initially known as the Cellular Telecommunications Industry Association until 2004, and later the Cellular Telecommunications and Internet Association.
 The organization has since operated under its initialism only, subtitled as CTIA – The Wireless Association until 2015.

 History

 CTIA was established in May 1984 as the Cellular Telecommunications Industry Association.
 In 2000, the organization merged with the Wireless Data Forum and became the Cellular Telecommunications and Internet Association.
 Its name was changed to CTIA—The Wireless Association in 2004.

 Leadership

-Tom Wheeler served as chief executive officer (CEO) of CTIA from 1992 to 2004.
+Tom Wheeler was chief executive officer (CEO) of CTIA from 1992 to 2004.
 He was appointed chairman of the Federal Communications Commission (FCC) by President Barack Obama and confirmed by the United States Senate in November 2013.

-Steve Largent became president and CEO in November 2003, serving until 2014.
-Meredith Attwell Baker was CTIA's president and CEO from June 2014 until April 2025.
-CTIA paid Baker $3.0 million in compensation in 2021, $3.2 million in 2022, and $3.7 million in 2023.
+Steve Largent was president and CEO fromNovember 2003 to 2014.
+Meredith Attwell Baker was president and CEO from June 2014 to April 2025.
+CTIA paid Baker $3.0 million in compensation in 2021, $3.2 million in 2022, $3.7 million in 2023, and $6.1 million in 2024.

-Ajit Pai became CEO and President of CTIA on April 1, 2025.
+Ajit Pai became CEO and president in April 2025.